driskell/log-courier/docs/log-carver/Configuration.md

 ### `ssl key` (receiver)

 Filepath.
-Required with `ssl certificate`
-Available when `transport` is `tls`
+Required when `transport` is `tls` or `streamtls`

 Path to a PEM encoded private key to use with the server certificate.

 ### `transport` (receiver)

 String.
 Optional.
 Default: "tls"
-Available values: "tcp", "tls"
+Available values: "tls", "tcp", "streamtls", "stream"

 *Depending on how log-carver was built, some transports may not be available.
 Run `log-carver -list-supported` to see the list of transports available in a specific build of log-carver.*

 Sets the transport to use when receiving logs from the endpoint.

+"tls" listens for TLS encrypted connections using the Courier protocol.
+For example, it will receive connections from Log Courier and also from the `logstash-output-courier` Logstash plugin.
+The `ssl certificate` and `ssl key` options are required for this transport.
+You can enable client certificate authentication by specifying the certificate authority for the client certificates to trust in `ssl client ca`.

+"streamtls" listens for TLS encrypted connections that are lined based.
+For example, it can receive connections from Monolog's [SocketHandler](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Handler/SocketHandler.php) and generate basic events for each line of data received on the connection.
+The `ssl certificate` and `ssl key` options are required for this transport.
+If your client supports client certificate authentication (Monolog's SocketHandler does not), this can be enabled by specifying the certificate authority for the client certificates to trust in `ssl client ca`.

-"tcp" is an **insecure** equivalent to "tls" that does not encrypt traffic or authenticate the identity of endpoints.
-This should only be used on trusted internal networks.
-If in doubt, use the secure authenticating transport "tls".
+"tcp" and "stream" are **insecure** equivalents to "tls" and "streamtls" that do not encrypt traffic or authenticate the identity of endpoints.
+These should only be used on trusted internal networks.
+If in doubt, use the secure authenticating transports "tls" and "streamtls".
+They have no required options.

 ### `verify peers` (receiver)

 Boolean.
 Optional.
 Default: true
-Available when `transport` is `tls`
+Available when `transport` is `tls` or `streamtls`

 When `ssl client ca` entries are configured for client certificate verification, the default is to require all connections to provide a client certificate and to be verified.
 If this is set to false, clients will be able to connect without providing a client certificate or with any client certificate.